Basketball Defense - Match-Up Press Defense

 The advantages of running at the ball when it is being speed-dribbled at you are: (1) it may cause the speed-dribbler to turn the ball over with a ball-handling error or a bad pass, (2) it helps slow-down and contain the dribbler, (3) it could result in a dead ball and a trap, and (4) gives us a chance to "turn" the ball back to the sideline or the opposite direction.
 In diagram B above, we see that after the "run and jump" (diagram A), O1 kept (did not pass) the ball, and X5 has jumped to O4.
 Now X1 is containing the ball (O1) and has forced O1 to turn back to the sideline where we once again can try to "cut and double".

-Here are several situations where we will "run and jump".
+Here are several situations where we "run and jump".
 See the diagrams below.
 We may trap the inbounds pass.
 If O1 immediately passes out of the trap back to the inbounder O3, X5 "jumps" to O3, because X4's momentum is going away from the ball.
 In the middle diagram, we have already seen above how to handle the "run and jump" in the middle of the floor.
 In the right hand diagram, we may at times "run and jump" the sideline dribble.
-Sometimes, our X5 is just not quick enough to cut O1 speed-dribbling up the side, so we may have X1 "run and jump" O1 instead.
+Sometimes our X5 is just not quick enough to cut O1 speed-dribbling up the side, so we may have X1 "run and jump" O1 instead.
 If O1 stops the dribble, X1 and X5 both stay in the trap, if O1 passes ahead to O4, X5 sprints forward and "jumps" to O4.

 "Run and Double"